-Sarah now trains and competes on high performance dressage horses and pioneers the imported dressage sales program.
-No longer managing a large business of amateur clients she is able to dedicate her time to her competition mounts exclusively representing Summit Farm.
+No longer managing a large business of amateur clients, she is able to dedicate her time to her competition mounts exclusively representing Summit Farm.

-Sarah is currently coached by Scott Hassler and has a string of competition mounts ranging from four to eight years old, including her newest FEI partner, Summit Farm's First Apple.
-First Apple and Sarah broke out the 2019 season with an impressive 78% at the I-1 just a month into their partnership.
-Sarah also looks forward to competing in the small tour with Summit Farm’s Balia, as well as Jupiter in the FEI 5 Year Old.
+Sarah is currently coached by Scott Hassler and has a string of competition mounts, including her newest FEI partner, Summit Farm's First Apple.
+First Apple and Sarah broke out the 2019 season with an impressive 78% at the I-1 just one month into their partnership.

 In 2019 Sarah Lockman and Summit Farm's First Apple joined the United States Equestrian Team at the Pan Am Games in Lima, Peru besting their own high score with a 74.853% at the small tour.
 They won an individual gold medal and a team silver medal.

 Cassie Frost started riding at 14 and competed in her first “A” rated show at 15, and jumped her first Grand Prix at 19.

 As she developed as a rider, George Meyer, along with his wife Gail Ross, took her under their wing.
 While working with them, Cassie helped develop, compete, and sell 80+ horses imported from Europe.